davesavic/clink/README.md

 ## Clink: A Configurable HTTP Client for Go

 Clink is a highly configurable HTTP client for Go, designed for ease of use, extendability, and robustness.
-It supports various features like automatic retries, request rate limiting, and customisable middlewares, making it ideal for both simple and advanced HTTP requests.
+It supports various features like automatic retries and request rate limiting, making it ideal for both simple and advanced HTTP requests.

 ### Features
 - **Flexible Request Options**: Easily configure headers, URLs, and authentication.